Hsparkcon/CSE701_PROJ_03/README.md

 - The code is designed to perform following operations.

-  - Computing parameters (slope and intercept) of **best line of fit** by rubust linear regression with M-estimation.
+  - Computing parameters (slope and intercept) of **best line of fit** by robust linear regression with M-estimation.

   - Detecting outliers in the given data by
     - standardized residual